soxueren/atsd/api/data/series/examples/query-aggr-avg.md

-# Series Query: Regularize
+# Series Query: Calculate Average Value per Period

 ## Description

-Assign detailed values to repeating periods and compute average to values in each period.
+Assign detailed values to repeating periods and compute average of all values in the given period.

 ## Request